 It takes a mental toll.

 Working on long-haul flights means, in our pilot’s case, 15 hours dressed in personal protective equipment (PPE): a head to toe disposable single-use plastic overall, and surgical masks and gloves.
 The outfit must be worn at all times throughout the flight.
 It’s very uncomfortable.

-The pilot pondered why doctors working every day in the frontline of possible, and even confirmed COVID cases wearing the same equipment can go home to their families, while pilots must go into quarantine after every flight.
+The pilot pondered why doctors working every day in the frontline of possible, and even confirmed COVID cases, wearing the same personal protection equipment can go home to their families, while pilots must go into quarantine after every flight.

-Pilots are also entrusted to protect the lives of hundreds of people at a time.
-They must maintain a mental acuity that allows them to make split-second decisions in any case of any emergency.
+Just as physicians are entrusted with the lives of their patients, pilots are also entrusted to protect the lives of hundreds of people at a time.
+An aircraft pilot must maintain a mental acuity that allows them to make split-second decisions in any case of any emergency.

 Government authorities making rules that govern our lives, including those of airline pilots should take these issues into consideration.